Body recovered after house destroyed in suspected gas explosion

 “The house next door to me is having lots of building work done, so initially I thought it was a massive skip being delivered and dropped on their drive – it felt that close,” the 48-year-old Swansea University research officer said.

-Abbie, a 26-year-old who did not wish to share her second name and lives half a mile from the scene, said the explosion sounded like a car had crashed into her home.
+Abbie, a 26-year-old who lives half a mile from the scene, said the explosion sounded like a car had crashed into her house.

 “I was working when we heard a huge bang, it sounded like a car had crashed into our garage and the impact shook the house,” she told PA.